 - Because the tickets are timed there isn’t any need to show up and wait in line for a long time before your tour.
 When you arrive, check with the person monitoring the head of the queue to see if it is time for your group to enter.
 If it is, they will let you in, but if a few minutes early you can join the queue and you’ll be let in promptly.

-- Buckingham Palace is not available for savings on either the London Pass nor the 2For1 offers through National Rail.
-If you are interested in the Royal Family and want to visit the palace don’t let the price deter you.
+- Buckingham Palace is not available for savings on either the London Pass nor the 2For1 offers through National Rail, like many attractions in London are, but if you are interested in the Royal Family and want to visit the palace don’t let the price deter you.
 I think you’ll find it is well worth the admission price.
 It is very well organised and a first-rate attraction in London.

 12:00 PM | Picnic Lunch in St. James’s Park